danvk/aoc2020/README.md

 # Notes on Advent of Code 2020

+## Day 20

+Today was pretty rough!
+I think my whole approach was more or less fine, it was just a slog to implement all the rotations and flips.
+I wound up writing out all the transformations (flips + rotates) on paper to make sure I got them right.
+After yesterday's experience, I was being careful.

+The one clever thing I did was checking how many possible neighbors there were for each cell.
+For both the sample and my input, there were exactly four tiles with only two possible neighbors.
+Since part one only required the product of the tile IDs in the corners, that was enough.
+I didn't have to solve the puzzle to get my star.
+So I beat Jack and Jeremy to the first star!

+For the second part, I figured I could pick an arbitrary corner tile as the top left and figure out how to attach the neighbors to its right and bottom.
+That would set the orientation for the whole puzzle.
+Then I could push out my solution diagonally towards the bottom right.
+This worked great, it just took me a while to implement and get it right.

+In retrospect, I should have just stored the cells in a tile and made `left()`, `right()` etc. be methods.
+This didn't wind up being a performance-sensitive problem.

+Rust notes:
+- Wrote macros for `map!` and `set!` literals in `util.rs`.
+For some reason these are `aoc2020::map` and not `aoc2020::util::map`.
+- It's confusing to me when you can do `for &x in ...` and when you can't.
+- `.collect`ing an iterator of pairs into a hash map is a pretty neat pattern.
+- I think "Missing lifetime annotation" errors don't show up in VS Code and prevent any other errors from showing up, either.

 ## Day 19

 I half expected my part one solution to work for part 2, but I think it would require not being greedy.